suclike/apk_installer/README.md

 * Make sure to have Android SDK downloaded and PATH set up in `.bash_profile` (See how to do it below).
 * Download the `Apk Installer.app.zip`, uncompress it and drag and drop to your Applications.
+* Don't forget to go System Settings > Security & Privacy > Allow apps downloaded from: .
+And press Open anyway if your system complains that this app was downloaded from unknown sources.

 ## Setting up .bash_profile